Home » Blog » Saltillo Tile » How to Clean Terracotta Saltillo Tile Flooring

 Step 2 – Inspect.

 As the years pass, your Saltillo flooring evolves with enhanced rustic characteristics.
 That’s an excellent way of saying… you’ll see more bumps, chips, hairline cracks, and color variations.
 These are not defects.
+They’re a natural part of any handmade terracotta tile.

 Those rustic characteristics are part of the norm.
-If you want to clean Saltillo tile, then scrutinize these characteristics.
+If you want to clean terracotta tile, then scrutinize these characteristics.
 When you find a chip exposed to raw terracotta clay, apply a thin coat of sealer.
 This prevents the raw clay from flaking away or deteriorating.

-Additionally, here’s some quick advice about Saltillo tile sealer.
+Additionally, here’s some quick advice about the Saltillo tile sealer.
 Whatever tile sealer you choose must be chemically compatible with any other sealer you’ve applied on the floor previously.
-Don’t create more maintenance by using an improper sealer, which can peel or flake off in time.
+Don’t create more maintenance by using an improper terracotta sealer, which can peel or flake off in time.
 When in doubt, test the sealer first in an unseen area.
 Give it a few days to dry and fully cure.
-Watch for any discoloration, peel, flaking, or other weird things.
+Watch for any discoloration, peeling, flaking, or other weird things.

 Rustic Dwelling Place